 2011 Award for Outstanding Contributions through Service to the Profession of Clinical Chemistry

 Dr. Gantzer is vice president of clinical studies at Siemens Healthcare Diagnostics in Newark, Del., where she is responsible for maintaining relationships with key opinion leaders and initiating clinical studies on commercial products.
 She has more than 30 years of experience in the diagnostics industry at Miles Laboratories, Bayer Diagnostics, Dade Behring, and now Siemens, holding leadership positions in research and development as well as clinical affairs.
-She began her work with the AACC in the Chicago Section, which she served in many capacities, including as chair.
-At the national level, she rose to serve as president, along the way serving on the editorial board of Clinical Laboratory News and on four annual meeting organizing committees (including chairing the committee during AACC’s 50th anniversary year).
+She began her work with the the Association for Diagnostics & Laboratory Medicine (formerly AACC) in the Chicago Section, which she served in many capacities, including as chair.
+At the national level, she rose to serve as president, along the way serving on the editorial board of Clinical Laboratory News and on four annual meeting organizing committees (including chairing the committee during the Association for Diagnostics & Laboratory Medicine’s (ADLM) 50th anniversary year).
 She has been on the executive committee of the Management Sciences Division and edited its newsletter for several years.
 She was one of the founders, and the first chair, of the Industry Division.
 She has also been active in several other professional organizations, serving on the board of directors and chairing several committees of the Clinical and Laboratory Standards Institute, where she is currently president-elect.
-She served as the AACC’s national representative to the IFCC, and is currently a corporate representative on the IFCC Committee on Congresses and Conferences.
+She served as the ADLM’s national representative to the IFCC, and is currently a corporate representative on the IFCC Committee on Congresses and Conferences.
 She is also currently a member of the advisory committee for the University of Delaware medical technology program.